solo-fsw-projects/solo-fsw-opensesame_resizing/README.md

 When using the perceived size make sure there is a sketchpad item with the '*keypress*' duration after the inline javascript block that can be skipped (it can be empty).
 Doing this will ensure no important parts of the experiment are missed.
 If you decide to use the true size (*use_perceived_distance* set to false), this is not needed as the program will simply start the next block in the experiment.

-It's important to ensure that the resolution you set for the experiment also needs to be smaller than the resolution of the screen you are developing on (for example: if you are using a 1920x1080 screen, design the experiment using 1800x1012, which has the same aspect ratio but is smaller).
-Also make sure your screen's scaling is set to 100% (on windows pc's, under display settings), as this messes with the DPI scaling and can lead to inaccurate results on smaller screens as the pixel sizes no longer match.
-This is a feature that might be added in the future but for now requires more research.
+It's important to ensure that the resolution you set for the experiment also needs to be smaller than the resolution of the screen you are developing on.
+You can mess around with different settings, but it is recommended to not use a size bigger than 29cm, as this will likely not fit properly on a 13.3 inch screen.
+To make development easier we recommend to use the resizer class during development to scale the images etc to be the desired size.

 If the experiment gets too large for the screen it's being displayed on, it shall resize itself to match with the biggest supported size possible.
-This can be seen in the results as well, using the `resizer.squeeze` variable.
+This can be seen in the results as well, using the `resizer.squeeze` variable, which represents the squeeze factor (this should be higher than 1 if there is no squeeze).

 #### Current Hiccups
 As of right now, the functionality is all in place.
 There is however a slight issue when you do decide to use the perceived distance functionality.
 This makes the program skip over the next item in the OpenSesame experiment, rather than moving to that item.
 We are currently working hard on diagnosing what's causing this and fixing it.